rodricios/rodricios.github.io/posts/solving_the_data_extraction_problem.md

 Looking at the above pictures, one thing should be clear: although ``<table>``'s are the epitome of **tabular data**, there are no ``<table>``'s in the above HTML.
-But despite the lack of tables, it should be clear that there is tabular data on the front page of Reddit.
+But despite the lack of tables, it should also be clear that there is tabular data on the front page of Reddit.

 So what do?